 How is the neighborhood/area?

 When buying a home, a common question home buyers have is regarding the neighborhood/area.
-As a real estate professional, there are rules against steering and providing personal insight into specific areas and neighborhoods.
-This doesn’t mean that your Realtor cannot provide you with tips to help you choose the right neighborhood when buying a home.
+As a Real Estate Professional, there are rules against steering and providing personal insight into specific areas and neighborhoods.
+This doesn’t mean that your Real Estate Professional cannot provide you with tips to help you choose the right neighborhood when buying a home.
 Many buyers wonder about the growth of the local economy, crime statistics, taxes, and local amenities.
-If you have a top Realtor when buying a home, you should be able to receive all of the pertinent information to allow you to make an educated decision on areas and neighborhoods.
+If you have a top Real Estate Professional when buying a home, you should be able to receive all of the pertinent information to allow you to make an educated decision on areas and neighborhoods.

 How are the schools?

-This is another question that Realtors should tread very lightly with.
+This is another question that Real Estate Professionals should tread very lightly with.
 There is no doubt that schools impact property values.
-Just like tips for selecting a neighborhoods, a top Realtor should be able to provide you with names or websites where you can find information on the local schools so that you can determine whether or not the schools are acceptable to you or not.
+Just like tips for selecting a neighborhood, a top Real Estate Professional should be able to provide you with names or websites where you can find information on the local schools so that you can determine whether or not the schools are acceptable to you or not.